Class information

 Details about this class

-Our in-class sessions include group topics, hands-on lessons, hands-on activities, and labs.
-Everything we do in class will have a media component that you are working on during class time.
+Our in-class sessions include group topics, hands-on lessons, and hands-on activities.
+Everything we do in class will have a media component that you will work on before and during class time.
 Pre-class video lessons and pre-work and short demos in class take the place of lectures during class, so there is more time to be creating during our time together.

 Technology